Appendix 6: CQL In 20 Minutes

 end;

--- For instance, you can have "q" shim to "p" using this form:
+The arguments of the current procedure are a synthetic shape called “arguments” and can used where other shapes can appear.
+For instance, you can have “q” shim to “p” using this form:

-create proc q(like T1, print bool not null)
+proc q(like sample_table, print bool not null)

 begin